AnitaOwen/cookie-shop/README.md

 To get started with the Cookie Shop Application, you need to set up your development environment, install the necessary dependencies, and configure your data storage.

 1. Clone the repository to your local machine.
-2. Install the required dependencies using `npm install` or `yarn install`.
+2. Install the required dependencies using `npm install`.
 3. Configure your data storage settings for proper data management.
-4. Start the application using `npm start` or `yarn start`.
+4. Start the application using `npm start`.

 Please ensure you have a clear understanding of the technologies used and the project structure to effectively manage your cookie shop.